 While you’re pregnant, your levels of progesterone and estrogen rise to help you out with the awesome task of growing a baby.

 Once your little one makes their appearance in the world, those levels drop again, causing a range of interesting symptoms.

-This shift can affect everything from your mental health to your energy levels to how your vagina feels (true story).
+This shift in hormones can also affect everything from your mental health to your energy levels to how your vagina feels (true story).